CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

 }
 ```

-After 5-10 minutes, you see the following status: "clusterStatus": "CREATE_COMPLETE"
+After 5-10 minutes, check the status again and recheck until you see the following status: "clusterStatus": "CREATE_COMPLETE"

 Start the compute nodes